Liberty Tower (Manhattan): Residential conversion

-The Liberty Tower was bought by G. T. Properties for $1 million in 1978, at which point it was two-thirds empty.
+The Liberty Tower was bought by G. T. Properties in 1978, at which point it was two-thirds empty.
+The architect Joseph Pell Lombardi, one of G. T. Properties' principals, agreed to pay $922,000, and he took ownership of the building after making a down payment of about $25,000.
+At the time, no one else wanted to buy the tower, and Lombardi recalled that the neighborhood was empty.
 Starting in 1979, the Liberty Tower was converted from office use into a residential building.
-The conversion, led by architect Joseph Pell Lombardi (one of G. T. Properties' principals), became one of the first such conversions in Manhattan south of Canal Street, and one of the tallest such conversions worldwide.
+The Liberty Tower was the Financial District's first office-to-residential conversion project, and it was also one of the tallest such conversions worldwide.
 All of the newly converted housing units were unfurnished, coming without kitchens, bathrooms, or interior partitions.
 The renovation, completed in 1980, benefited from a tax abatement regulation called J-51.
 Lombardi retained an apartment on the entirety of the 29th floor, in Sinclair Oil's old boardrooms.
 The Liberty Tower was designated a New York City landmark in 1982, and was added to the National Register of Historic Places on September 15, 1983.
 The deteriorating facade was restored for $6 million in the 1990s, with residents being charged an average of $55,000.
 Some residents could not pay their share of the restoration and sold their units.

 The building was damaged by the collapse of the World Trade Center some 660 ft to the west on September 11, 2001.
 Previous repairs to the facade had not been extensive, and LZA Technology published a report in September 2003 showing that the aftermath of the September 11 attacks caused major damage.
 Water leakage had led to rust on the interior steel structure, which in turn expanded the steel beams, and thereby the preexisting cracks.
 The building received $450,000 in insurance payouts, though another $4.6 million was needed for renovations, averaging $54,000 for each of the 86 apartments.
 About half of residents chose to pay their share of the renovation up front, while the other half paid in installments over five years.
 A restoration of the building was undertaken from 2007 to 2009.
 During the process, 202 sculptures on the facade and 3,200 terracotta blocks were fixed or replaced, while another 1,040 terracotta blocks underwent minor repairs.
 The restoration cost $10 million.
 In 2007, the Liberty Tower was designated as a contributing property to the Wall Street Historic District, an NRHP district.